Amanush (2010 film)

 The story explores the mind of a youth who is mentally and physically abused in his childhood.
-The lack of a mother's love haunts the protagonist throughout the film as the girl of his infatuation parts him in her death.
+The lack of a mother's love haunts the protagonist throughout the film as the girl of his infatuation parts with him in her death.
 Turning into a psychopath, he desperately tries to woo his newly found lady love.

 Plot

-Vinod (Soham Chakraborty), who orphaned at an early age, has grown up under the care of a church father, Father Rozario (Nagesh), in North Bengal, is an introvert but a genius.
+Vinod (Soham Chakraborty), who was orphaned at an early age, has grown up under the care of a church father, Father Rozario (Nagesh), in North Bengal, is an introvert but a genius.
 He is forcibly sent to college by Father Rozario but is a complete misfit in class.
 One day he solves a complex mathematics problem in class surprising his classmates.
 Though shunned and avoided by the rest of his class, a beautiful and educated young girl, Ria (Srabanti Chatterjee) becomes his friend and he gradually warms up to her too.
 Impressed by Ria's heavenly beauty and charm, his feelings soon turn into love but he realizes that Ria considers him as only a friend.
 But he is unwilling to let her go.
 Meanwhile, Vinod learns that Ria is in love with another classmate, Aditya (Rehaan Roy).

-Ria's father is angered on learning about her love.
+Ria's father is angered at learning about her love.
 He shuts her up and prevents her from contacting anyone.
 But Vinod comes and meets her on the pretext of getting some old clothes for himself to wear.
 Pitied by Vinod, her father allows him.
 But Vinod uses the chance and escapes with Ria.
 He convinces her that she will meet Aditya.

 Vinod has set up a secret place for executing his plan of wooing Ria.
-He makes her stay with him, while convincing her by talking about the never-impending Aditya's arrival.
-On one such day, he reveals his miserable past, where he is made to work for paid labour after being orphaned at an early age.
-He revolts against the oppression one day against the illegal child labour in vogue at his place.
+He makes her stay with him while convincing her by talking about the never-impending Aditya's arrival.
+On one such day, he reveals his miserable past, where he is made to work for paid labor after being orphaned at an early age.
+He revolts against the oppression one day against the illegal child labor in vogue at his place.
 Promptly he is beaten black and blue for his profanity.
 Moreover, he also loses his girlfriend to rapists in that place, who also kill her.
 Somehow he manages to escape from them and seeks refuge in the place of Father Rozario.